isayahc/docs-qachat/README.md

 pinned: false
 ---

-# Docs QAchat 🚀
+# LC Gradio DocsAI 🚀

 ## Overview
-Docs QAchat is an advanced Documentation AI helper, demonstrating a fine-tuned 7b model's capabilities in aiding users with software documentation.
-This application integrates technologies like Retrieval-Augmented Generation (RAG), LangChain, Gradio UI, Chroma DB, and FAISS to offer insightful documentation assistance.
+LC-Gradio-DocAI is a demo project showcasing a privately hosted advanced Documentation AI helper, demonstrating a fine-tuned 7B model's capabilities in aiding users with software documentation.
+This application integrates technologies like Retrieval-Augmented Generation (RAG) using LangChain, a vector store using Chroma DB or and FAISS and Gradio for a model UI to offer insightful documentation assistance.
 It's designed to help users navigate and utilize software tools efficiently by retrieving relevant documentation pages and maintaining conversational flow.

 ## Key Features
-- **AI-Powered Documentation Retrieval:** Utilizes various fine-tuned 7b models for precise and context-aware responses.
+- **AI-Powered Documentation Retrieval:** Utilizes various fine-tuned 7B models for precise and context-aware responses.
 - **Rich User Interface:** Features a user-friendly interface built with Gradio.
 - **Advanced Language Understanding:** Employs LangChain for implementing RAG setups and sophisticated natural language processing.
 - **Efficient Data Handling:** Leverages Chroma DB and FAISS for optimized data storage and retrieval.